elm-lang/elm-plans/CONTRIBUTING.md

   * **Details** &mdash; Sort out any style and performance issues.
   * **Blockers** &mdash; Document if there is any design questions that might block this.
 Key weaknesses?
 Better approach is possible? etc. Document these.
-  * **Curation** &mdash; If things are blocked close the PR and open an issue describing the state of affairs and linking the approach.
+  * **Curation** &mdash; If things are blocked close the PR and open an issue describing the state of affairs.

 ## Design Discussions